myersg86/tao-te-ching/README.md

 Weapons are tools of fear;
 decent men will avoid them
-except in the direst necessity.
-They are to be used only with
-the utmost restraint.
+except in the most dire of situations, and even then, they are be used only with the utmost restraint.
 Peace is the highest value.
 If peace is destroyed,
 how can man be content?
-Mankind's enemies are not demons, they are human beings like ourselves.
+Man's enemies are not demons,
+they are human beings like ourselves.
 Good men do not wish harm on others, nor rejoice in victory by violent means.